Pus

-Pus is an exudate, typically white-yellow, yellow, or yellow-brown, formed at the site of inflammation during bacterial or fungal infection.
+Pus is an exudate, typically white-yellow, yellow, or yellow-brown, formed at the site of inflammation during infections, regardless of cause.
 An accumulation of pus in an enclosed tissue space is known as an abscess, whereas a visible collection of pus within or beneath the epidermis is known as a pustule, pimple or spot.

 Description

-Pus consists of a thin, protein-rich fluid (historically known as liquor puris) and dead leukocytes from the body's immune response (mostly neutrophils).
-During infection, macrophages release cytokines, which trigger neutrophils to seek the site of infection by chemotaxis.
+Pus consists of a thin, protein-rich fluid (historically known as liquor puris) and dead leukocytes (white blood cells) from the body's immune response (mostly neutrophils).
+During infection, T helper cells release cytokines, which trigger neutrophils to seek the site of infection by chemotaxis.
 There, the neutrophils release granules, which destroy the bacteria.
 The bacteria resist the immune response by releasing toxins called leukocidins.
 As the neutrophils die off from toxins and old age, they are destroyed by macrophages, forming the viscous pus.
 Bacteria that cause pus are called pyogenic.

 Although pus is normally of a whitish-yellow hue, changes in the color can be observed under certain circumstances.
 Pus is sometimes green because of the presence of myeloperoxidase, an intensely green antibacterial protein produced by some types of white blood cells.
 Green, foul-smelling pus is found in certain infections of Pseudomonas aeruginosa.
 The greenish color is a result of the bacterial pigment pyocyanin that it produces.
 Amoebic abscesses of the liver produce brownish pus, which is described as looking like "anchovy paste".
 Pus from anaerobic infections can more often have a foul odor.